Mechanisms of radiation-induced structural transformations in deposited gold clusters: Conclusions

 \section{Conclusions}

-\begin{sloppypar} We have presented the results of a theoretical and computational study of structural transformations in deposited nanometer-sized gold clusters exposed to a beam of energetic electrons.
+We have presented the results of a theoretical and computational study of structural transformations in deposited nanometer-sized gold clusters exposed to a beam of energetic electrons.
 The experimentally studied Au$_{923}$ clusters have been considered as an illustrative case study.
-The physical mechanisms contributing to the electron-beam induced transformations in deposited metallic clusters have been analyzed and discussed. \end{sloppypar}
+The physical mechanisms contributing to the electron-beam induced transformations in deposited metallic clusters have been analyzed and discussed.

-\begin{sloppypar} We have demonstrated that the relaxation of plasmon excitations formed in clusters through the vibrational excitation of cluster atoms is a plausible mechanism for the experimentally observed structural transformations.
+We have demonstrated that the relaxation of collective electronic excitations formed in clusters through the vibrational excitation of cluster atoms is a plausible mechanism for the experimentally observed structural transformations.
 It has been shown that the characteristic occurrence times for plasmon-induced energy relaxation events are several orders of magnitude shorter than those for the momentum transfer events by energetic primary electrons to atoms of the cluster.
 A structural transformation induced by the aforementioned mechanisms has been simulated by means classical molecular dynamics.
-The simulations demonstrated that an icosahedral Au$_{923}$ cluster softly deposited on graphite undergoes a structural transformation to an fcc structure due to the vibrational excitation of the cluster. \end{sloppypar}
+The simulations demonstrated that an icosahedral Au$_{923}$ cluster softly deposited on graphite undergoes a structural transformation to an fcc-like structure due to the vibrational excitation of the cluster.

-\begin{sloppypar} The analysis carried out in the present study corresponded to the experimental conditions of Ref.~\cite{Wang_2012_PRL.108.245502} where deposited Au$_{923}$ clusters were irradiated with a 200-keV electron beam of a scanning transition electron microscope.
-The analysis presented in this paper can be extended toward studying the occurrence of structural transformations in clusters of different sizes and for a broader range of irradiation conditions; these topics might be addressed in follow-up studies. \end{sloppypar}
+The analysis carried out in this study corresponds to the experimental conditions of Ref.~\cite{Wang_2012_PRL.108.245502}, where deposited Au$_{923}$ clusters were irradiated with a 200-keV electron beam of a scanning transition electron microscope at a beam current $I \approx 53$~pA.
+As shown in this paper, both considered mechanisms can contribute to the experimentally observed structural transformations of the deposited gold clusters.
+The same conclusion is valid for the broad range of primary electron energies typical for STEM experiments, $E_{\rm PE} \sim 30 - 300$~keV.